ibm-cloud-docs/openwhisk/namespaces.md

 # Managing namespaces
 {: #namespaces}

 With {{site.data.keyword.openwhisk}}, you can create Identity and Access (IAM) managed namespaces to group entities, such as actions or triggers, together.
 Then, you can create IAM access policies for the namespace.
-For an overview of IAM, see the [{{site.data.keyword.openwhisk_short}} IAM-enablement announcement blog](https://www.ibm.com/cloud/blog/ibm-cloud-functions-is-now-identity-and-access-management-enabled).
+For an overview of IAM, see the [{{site.data.keyword.openwhisk_short}} IAM-enablement announcement blog](https://www.ibm.com/cloud/blog/ibm-cloud-functions-is-now-identity-and-access-management-enabled){: external}.
 {: shortdesc}

 ## What is a namespace?